argadeva/djago-backend-restfulapi/readme.md

 ## Introduction

-D'Jago is a Point of Sale systems with restful api.
+D'Jago Backend RestFulAPI is a Point of Sale systems with restful api.
 The main features are:

 - Login and Register with JWT.
 - User, Categories and Products database.